 Once you make your choice and purchase, you will immediately receive an e-mail with your Helpdesk login information.
 You’ll be able to log in and get started right away – it’s that simple!

-“Cook Up” Better Baby and Toddler Sleep in 2016 With These Baby Sleep Site Resources!
+“Cook Up” Better Baby and Toddler Sleep With These Baby Sleep Site Resources!

 Essential Keys to Your Newborn’s Sleep is THE newborn sleep book that will help you to not only improve your newborn’s sleep using gentle, sleep-inducing routines – it will also answer your feeding and newborn care questions.
 You can even buy a bundle package that includes the e-book AND a Personalized Sleep Plan™ PLUS a follow-up email to use for further support!